learn-co-curriculum/phase-3-ruby-oo-basics-introduction/README.md

-# Introduction to Object-Oriented Ruby
+# Basics of Object Orientation in Ruby

 Object-oriented programming (OOP) is a type of programming based on the concept of "objects", which can contain data, in the form of fields (often known as